A Reflection for The United Church of Hinesburg: Rev. Baybie Hoover & Virginia Brown

 At her invitation, I visited her room in the Markwell Hotel on West 49th St off Broadway.
 I was struck by the large collection of dolls Baybie had on her dresser.
 Noticing my confusion, she told me that they were the little girl that had been taken from her and she felt great comfort caring for them.

 There were six of Baybie’s faithful, all blind like her and Virginia sitting in folding chairs.
-Baybie asked it I would get the donuts out of a cupboard and put them on a plate to serve.
-After chasing away a hoard of cockroaches, I arranged and served the donuts and Baybie began a service that is among the most important spiritual events I’ve ever been part of.
+Baybie asked if I would get the donuts out of a cupboard and put them on a plate to serve.
+After chasing away a hoard of cockroaches, I arranged and served the donuts and Baybie began a service that is among the most memorable spiritual events I’ve ever been part of.

 After some group singing, she rose to a homemade lectern and delivered a sermon on gratitude.
 There was little in Baybie’s tragic life that I had heard that warranted this gratitude, yet she spoke movingly of all the people in her life and especially of those who had been kind to her and Virginia.